Energy in Buildings and Communities Technology Collaboration Programme

 Annex 86 - Energy Efficient Indoor Air Quality Management in Residential Buildings

-The Representatives for Annex 86 are Dr. James McGrath (National University of Ireland Galway) and Dr. Miriam Byrne (National University of Ireland Galway).
+The Representatives for Annex 86 are Dr. James McGrath (University of Galway) and Dr. Miriam Byrne (University of Galway).

-For further information about the Annex, please visit the Air Quality Management in Residential Buildings
+For further information about the Annex, please visit the Energy Efficient Indoor Air Quality Management in Residential Buildings webpage.

 The aim of this Annex was to demonstrate how energy flexibility in buildings can provide generating capacity for energy grids, and to identify critical aspects and possible solutions to manage such flexibility.